ElTinmar/AVI_tools/README.md

 0x0000162e = 5678
 0x0000331f = 13087

-We need to add an offset of 8 bytes to the start to remove the chunk ID ('00dc') and size : 5678 + 8 = 5686
+We need to add an offset of 8 bytes to the start to remove the chunk ID ('00dc') and size : 5678 + 8 = 5686.
+Now we can extract the x264 data with the dd command reading each byte (bs=1).
+I think this works only for I-frames.

 ```
 dd skip=5686 count=13087 bs=1 if=~/Desktop/forEmi/2021_07_26_B.avi of=test.h264